Numkil/CompilerWrapper-GCC/README.md

-GppWrapper
+CompilerWrapper-GCC
 =======
-GppWrapper aims to be a simplified wrapper for the g++, with sane defaults and powerful options.
+CompilerWrapper-GCC aims to be a simplified wrapper for the g++, with sane defaults and powerful options.

 * Flags with relations to each other are bundled together and